-Indigenous instrumentation is common to almost the entire geographical extension of Latin America - with the adoption of different terminology between nation and nation.
-19 The instruments used can be divided into three main categories: percussion, noise and rattles, and wind instruments.
+Indigenous instrumentation is common to almost the entire geographical extension of Latin America - with the adoption of different terminology among each nation.21 The instruments used can be divided into three main categories: percussion, noise and rattles, and wind instruments.

-The most important group, particularly for the people of Mesoamerica,20 was that of percussion, associated with war and festivity.
+The most important group, particularly for the people of Mesoamerica,22 was that of percussion, associated with war and festivity.
 At their arrival in the New World, the Spaniards were fascinated by these instruments capable of producing a music that can invigorate the soul but also intimidate listeners.
-Although they referred to these instruments with the general terms atabales or atambores, they took care to transcribe, in their writings, their names in the indigenous terminology, in order to better convey the idea of the enormous difference in timbre that characterized each of these instruments.21 In this group we find instruments such as the huehuetl22 or the teponatzli,23 widely spread in Mexico and Central America, or even the smaller tinya used mainly in the Andean area up to Peru.
+Although they referred to these instruments with the general terms atabales or atambores, they took care to transcribe, in their writings, their names in the indigenous terminology, in order to better convey the idea of the enormous difference in timbre that characterized each of these instruments.
+In this group we find instruments such as the huehuetl23 or the teponatzli24, widely spread in Mexico and Central America, or even the smaller tinya used mainly in the Andean area up to Peru.